Ali-Awais-Safdar/8088-8086-processor/README.md

-SYED AON RAZA - Handled opcodes for instructions XOR,AND,IMUL,IDIV
+SYED AON RAZA - Handled opcodes for instructions XOR,IMUL,IDIV

-UMAMA ZAINAB - Handled opcodes for instructions OR,SHIFT
+UMAMA ZAINAB - Handled opcodes for instructions OR,SHIFT,AND